Jeanneclre/ProjectWeek/PW40_2024_GranCanaria/Projects/Volumeaxi/README.md

 <!-- Add a short paragraph describing the project. -->

-VolumeAXI is an ambitious project aimed at developing an AI system capable of automatically explaining and interpreting different application from CBCT scans.
+Volume Analysis, eXplainability and Interpretability, Volume-AXI, is an explainability approach for classification of bone and teeth structural defects in CBCT scans gray-level images.
+We propose to develop interpretable AI algorithms to visualize diagnostic features in dental and craniofacial conditions.
+This work is built on neural network models in Python, specifically using the MONAI framework,

-The first clinical application of VolumeAXI is related to dentistry, on teeth impaction and the potential adjacent damages they could cause.
+The first clinical application of Volume-AXI is related to dentistry, aiming to identify the position of tooth impaction and damage to adjacent structures.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-For the first clinical application: classification of the position, the adjacent damages and the Kurol Overlap with explainability and interpretability of the results.
+1. To create AI algorithms capable of visualizing diagnostic features in dental and craniofacial conditions using CBCT (Cone Beam Computed Tomography) scan gray-level images.
+2. To apply Volume-AXI in the field of dentistry, particularly in identifying the position of impacted teeth and evaluating potential damage to adjacent structures.
+3. To address the challenge of explainability in AI-driven image analysis, making the decision-making process of AI more transparent and understandable for clinicians.

 ## Approach and Plan